 Paying for college is now easier than ever.
 The Office of Financial Aid can provide tuition assistance in the form of grants, loans and scholarships.
 Go to the Financial Aid website, or e-mail us at email@example.com.

 Planning your future is no small feat.
-Choosing the right path at UTB/TSC is essential for your future.
+Choosing the right path at UTB is essential for your future.
 Our academic advisors are committed to guiding students in developing educational, career, and life goals and can assist you in selecting courses appropriate to your program of study.
-To schedule an appointment, contact the Academic Advising Center located in the Camille Lightner Center at (956) 882-7362 or visit their website.
+To schedule an appointment, contact the Academic Advising Center Main Office, EDBC 1.400 at (956) 882-7362 or visit their website.

-After you’re readmitted, you’ll gain access to UTB/TSC’s class catalogue and will be able to register at Scorpion Online.
-To begin planning, go to the UTB/TSC Course Schedule.
+After you’re readmitted, you’ll gain access to UTB’s class catalogue and will be able to register at UTB Online.
+To begin planning, go to the UTB Course Schedule.